Kryvyi Rih: Industrial growth

-Alexander Pol (also known as Paul), discovered and initiated iron ore investigation and production in this area.
-He is credited with discovering the Kryvbas.
-This stimulated formation of a mining district.
-In 1884 Alexander II initiated the Catherine Railroad, first to Dnipro and then 505 km to the coal-mining region of Donbas.
+Alexander Pol discovered and initiated iron ore investigation and production in this area.
+He is credited with discovering the Kryvyi Rih Iron Ore Basin (Kryvbas).
+This stimulated the formation of a mining district.
+In 1884, Alexander III started the Catherine Railway, first to Dnipro and then 505 km to the coal-mining region of Donbas.

 In 1880, with 5 million francs of capital, Pol founded the "French Society of Kryvyi Rih Ores".
 In 1882 16.4 thousand tons of ore were extracted from surface mines on the outskirts of town by 150 workers.
 The first underground mine of the basin began operations in 1886.
-In 1892, when Hdantsivka ironworks was started, ore began to be processed locally, spawning new metallurgical enterprises spurred by substantial western, and in particular Belgian, investment.
+In 1892, the Hdantsivka ironworks was started.
+Ore began to be processed locally, spawning new metallurgical enterprises spurred by substantial western, and in particular Belgian, investment.
 At the same time Kryvyi Rih ore began to feed the German metallurgical industry in Silesia.
 In 1902, the Catherine Railroad linked Kryvyi Rih to the coal mines of the Donbas.

 At the end of the 19th century the tallest building was the Central Synagogue, built by a thriving Jewish community of artisans, merchants and traders.
-In 1905 the community was subject to pogroms in which the authorities were complicit.
+In 1905, the community was subject to pogroms, in which the authorities were complicit.
 Many Jewish people left the area, emigrating to Germany, Austria-Hungary and the United States.

 The surrounding mines attracted prospectors looking to turn a quick profit.
 The supply of mined ore soon exceeded demand.
 Many mines had to cut employment or temporarily suspend operations.
 Workers, many drawn from the Russian-speaking north (from Great Russia), laboured in harsh conditions with no security.
 Work in the mines induced lung cancer, tuberculosis and asthma.
 In protest, workers began to develop ideas about socialism and democracy.
 Labour unrest resulted in several terrorist attacks and in widespread strikes.

 The First World War interrupted access to the export markets, and many workers were drafted into the military.
 A council of soviet of Soldiers and Worker's Deputies was formed in 1917.
 January 1918 saw the first attempt by the Bolsheviks to establish the authority in the town of the new Soviet government in Moscow.